Privatized Banking – Life Insurance Loans and Why We Use Them

 When You Use a Life Insurance Loan, You Stack Returns

 But when you use a life insurance loan, instead of trading one return for another, you get both, stacking the two returns on top of each other.
+This concept—often referred to as stacking returns—is a powerful way to grow wealth without interruption.

 You continue earning the return in the life insurance, PLUS you earn a return in your outside investment.
+This is how you gain compound growth from loans: your cash value continues to grow, while the borrowed funds generate additional gains elsewhere.

 You don’t have to accept the false dichotomy that you must give up one return to get another.
 This recognition is the key to understanding the power possible to you with Privatized Banking.